There are many types of sites with which you can generate traffic.

 It covers just about every topic imaginable.

-Like with every traffic generation method, you need a strategy when using these sites.
+Like with every traffic generation method, you need a strategy when using this site.

-That’s what I’ll be giving you here: a step-by-step plan to capitalizing on these question and answer sites.
+That’s what I’ll be giving you here: a step-by-step plan to capitalizing on Quora.

-While I’m going to focus on those two here, this strategy will work for just about any Q&A site.
+While I’m going to focus on Quora here, this strategy will work for just about any Q&A site.
 So, if you can find a niche-specific Q&A site, you’re set.

-Which businesses should drive traffic from Q&A sites?
+Which businesses should drive traffic from Quora?
 Before we get started, you need to figure out whether these types of sites can work for you.

 While you can drive a significant amount of traffic to your website (thousands a month), you’ll be hard-pressed to ever generate truly huge amounts of traffic.